-Northwest Immigrant Rights Project keeps families together, protects people from violence, and provides individuals with new opportunities to succeed.
+Northwest Immigrant Rights Project keeps families together, protects survivors of violence, and stands up to injustice.

 This bilingual (English and Spanish) community advisory outlines our recommendations following the recent Presidential election for community members who have applied for DACA or who are interested in applying.

 We have restarted our regular DACA clinics for renewals only.
 If your permit expires within the next 5 months, we can help.
 Please call 206-587-4009 to schedule an appointment

 for one of these dates, and check the dates and locations at the link below.